 Weakness in the arms or legs

 This can signify a stroke, especially if the weakness is on one side of the body.
-Some of the symptoms of a stroke are off-balance, feeling dizzy, or having trouble walking.
-Get help fast or call 911!
+Some of the symptoms of a stroke are being off-balance, feeling dizzy, or having trouble walking.
+Get help fast, or call 911!

 Tenderness or pain in the back of your lower leg

-Pain in the back of the leg can be a symptom of a blood clot.
+Pain in the back of the leg can be a blood clot symptom.
 It can happen after you have been sitting for a very long time.
 The pain will be felt the most when standing on your feet.
 You also may experience redness and swelling in the leg.